emperorofmars/stf-unity/readme.md

 ### Addons

 It is possible to create assets of the type `STF.addon`.
-These provide a list of nodes that can be of the types 'appendage' and 'patch'.
+These provide a list of nodes that can be of the types `STF.appendage_node` and `STF.patch_node`.
 They target the nodes of other assets and either append child nodes to these, patch in additional components, or replace existing components.

 That way it becomes trivial for a third party to create assets like a set of clothing for a base character model.
 This STF importer scans the Unity project for STF addons targeting an asset and presents the user with a simple checkbox to apply it.